gabrielvpina/viralquest/README.md

 ```

 ### Install Diamond aligner
 To run ViralQuest is necessary install Diamond aligner (> v2.0.0), you can download the binary via [GitHub repository](https://github.com/bbuchfink/diamond) or directly via [this link](https://github.com/bbuchfink/diamond/releases/download/v2.1.11/diamond-linux64.tar.gz).
-After download the binary `diamond`, just copy to `/usr/bin/` directory or use the `dmnd_path` argument directly in viralquest.
+After download the binary `diamond`, just copy to user binary directory with `cp diamond /usr/bin/` directory or use the `dmnd_path` argument directly in viralquest.

 ## Install Databases